Traditional succession planning dooms your company to failure. V3

 Footnotes

-1 CEO Succession starts with your leaders, McKinsey
+1 CEO Succession starts with developing your leaders, McKinsey

 https://www.mckinsey.com/featured-insights/leadership/ceo-succession-starts-with-developing-your-leaders